Peptide Name

 14.9% mean body weight reduction at 68 weeks (STEP 1); 20% reduction in MACE (SELECT trial).

-Semaglutide holds FDA approvals across an expanding range of indications.
+Semaglutide has one of the broadest FDA approval histories of any modern metabolic drug.
 Initial approval came in December 2017 for type 2 diabetes (Ozempic).
 In June 2021, the higher 2.4 mg dose was approved for chronic weight management (Wegovy).
 In March 2024, a cardiovascular risk reduction indication was added based on the landmark SELECT trial.
-In August 2025, Wegovy received accelerated approval for noncirrhotic MASH with moderate-to-advanced fibrosis (stages F2-F3) based on the ESSENCE trial.
+In August 2025, Wegovy received accelerated approval for MASH -- a form of fatty liver disease with scarring (stages F2-F3) -- based on the ESSENCE trial.
 In December 2025, the oral Wegovy pill (25 mg) was approved for weight management.
-Additional indications include CKD kidney protection in type 2 diabetes (Ozempic, February 2026) based on the FLOW trial.
+Most recently, CKD kidney protection in type 2 diabetes was added to the Ozempic label (February 2026) based on the FLOW trial.

 Semaglutide is FDA-approved for multiple indications.
 All information on this page is for educational and research reference purposes only.